pogipop/cloudron/docs/references/api.md

 * `ALLOW-FROM https://example.com/` - allows this app to be embedded from example.com

 `memoryLimit` is the maximum memory this app can use (in bytes) including swap.
 If set to 0, the app uses the `memoryLimit` value set in the manifest.
 If set to -1, the app gets unlimited memory.

+If `backupId` is provided the app will be initialized with the data from the backup.

 Read more about the options at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options).